6 Ways To Stop Getting Emotional Shut Down During Arguments

 1. Disinterest: The individual may show a blatant lack of interest in the conversation by not responding appropriately or displaying nonchalant behavior.
 This can be perceived as dismissive or uncaring.

-2. Superficial Responses: One form of indifferent shutdown is responding with simple or generic answers, such as “whatever” or “I don’t care,” which indicate a lack of engagement or investment in resolving the issue.
+2. Superficial Responses: One form of indifferent shut down is responding with simple or generic answers, such as “whatever” or “I don’t care,” which indicate a lack of engagement or investment in resolving the issue.

 3. Body Language: An individual might employ closed-off body language, such as crossed arms or averted gaze, to signal disengagement from the conversation.

-4. Monosyllabic Answers: Giving short, one-word answers is another common way to exhibit indifferent shutdown.
+4. Monosyllabic Answers: Giving short, one-word answers is another common way to exhibit indifferent shut down.
 Such responses inhibit in-depth discussion and convey detachment.

 5. Delayed or Unresponsive Communication: This involves not answering questions timely or not responding at all, signifying indifference to the conversation or the individual concerned.